Sandesh2007/edzy/README.md

 - Make sure you have the necessary permissions to install packages on your system.
 - The application might require administrative privileges to perform installations.
+- There are some crashing in Fedora when you try to install a `rpm` file with missing dependencies.

 ### Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests.